 It is very important to remember that the Extenuating Circumstances policy can only be used for personal matters that are short term and where you do not miss too much learning.
 This policy is therefore only for issues that do not last longer than 20 working days (25 working days where there is a compelling reason).
-It is usually used where you have a minor illness and your doctor has signed a medical certificate which may, for example, say you are not fit to study for a specified period of time.
+If you are experiencing long term issues please refer to the suspension section at the bottom of this page.

 Extenuating circumstances forms must be submitted to the Student Hub or by email to email@example.com as soon as possible after the event/illness.
 Your EC form will be considered by the University’s EC panel.

 Decisions of the EC Panel will be emailed to you at your Solent email address.
 If you wish to appeal the decision of the EC panel you must do so within 10 working days of receiving your EC outcome, please refer to the complaints, conduct and appeals portal page for the academic appeals policy and form.